Anniepoo/prolog-examples/exercises.md

 ```

-Hint - it might be easier to consider the LEFT end the end you pull cars from.
+Hint - Prolog lists are easier to manipulate from the head end.
+Make the first car in the list be the car
+on the **right** in these diagrams.